nest/nestml/doc/nestml_language/nestml_language_concepts.rst

        println("Info: processing a presynaptic spike at time t = {t}")
        # ... further statements go here ...

 The statements in the event handler will be executed when the event occurs and integrate the state of the system from "just before" the event (at :math:`t-\epsilon`, for :math:`\epsilon\rightarrow 0`) to "just after" the event (at :math:`t=t+\epsilon`).
 Analogous to the ``update`` block, the predefined variable ``t`` indicates the time :math:`t-\epsilon` at the start of the interval, whereas the predefined function ``timestep()`` yields the duration of the interval :math:`2\epsilon` for :math:`\epsilon\rightarrow 0`.
-As the timestep() function would typically yield a numerical value equal to zero, its use inside an ``onReceive`` block only makes sense to integrate across delta pulses.
+As the timestep() function would typically yield a numerical value equal to zero, its use inside an ``onReceive`` block only makes sense to integrate over (trains of) delta pulses to obtain the area under the curve.

-Typically, the statements in the ``onReceive`` block integrate over the delta function across time, which yields the surface area of the pulse, which typically corresponds to the weight of the spike or to another spike event attribute.
+Typically, the statements in the ``onReceive`` block integrate the delta function across time, which yields the surface area under the curve, which typically corresponds to the weight of the spike, or to another spike event attribute.
 Integration across time causes the 1/s unit of the spike train to drop out, so that what remains are the units of the spike attribute itself.
 For instance, when a port is defined with an attribute "psp" in units of mV:

 .. code-block:: nestml

    input:
        in_spikes(psp mV) <- spike

-then the following has consistent units:
+then the following has consistent units: ``in_spikes.psp`` is in mV/s as it consists of the unit given in the spiking input port definition, multiplied with the 1/s from the delta pulses), and after integration the 1/s drops out leaving a unit of mV.

 .. code-block:: nestml